ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

   <p>
   The piano dataset is a bit challenging because of the changes in lighting and shadows within the frames.
   Also the frames are not consecutive so straightforward background subtraction is not very feasible.
-To get around these hurdles, first we calculated the mean frame of the image set.
-After that we subtract each frame from the mean frame.
+To get around these hurdles, first I calculated the mean frame of the image set.
+After that I subtract each frame from the mean frame.
-  This removes all the static part of the images and what we are left is are some parts of the piano and pianist.
-Now to separate out the hands , we used skin color detection using the RGB thersholds given in the lab session.
-After that we could use contouring to find the hands in the left part of the image.
+  This removes all the static part of the images and what is left are some parts of the piano and pianist.
+Now to separate out the hands , I used skin color detection using the RGB thersholds given in the lab session.
+After that I could use contouring to find the hands in the left part of the image.
   </p>
   <p>
   In the bat dataset, as background changes, it is better to use adpative thresholing.
 If bat is too small or far from a camera, it is hard to tell if it is unfolded and there are multiple bats in the region.
-We set threshold for determining if it is folded emprically with circularity, so that the system does not detect the foldness very well for small obejcts
+I set threshold for determining if it is folded emprically with circularity, so that the system does not detect the foldness very well for small obejcts
   </p>
   <p>
-  In the pedestrian dataset, we tried out multiple models to find the bounding boxs for people in all the frames.
+  In the pedestrian dataset, I tried out multiple models to find the bounding boxs for people in all the frames.
 However the best approach turned out to be straightforward frame subtraction.
-  We subtracted each frame from mean frame and found contours on the resulting image.
-We still could not get around the people being occluded by the pole though as it's not present in the mean frame.Drawing bouding boxes on contours that are big enough work very well.
+  I subtracted each frame from mean frame and found contours on the resulting image.
+I still could not get around the people being occluded by the pole though as it's not present in the mean frame.Drawing bouding boxes on contours that are big enough work very well.
   </p>
   <hr>
   <h2> Conclussion </h2>
   <p>
-  We first implemented our own version of getting the first/second moments and circularity of objects.
-We implemented the sequential labeling and boundary following algorithm.
-We applied these algorithms and methods to the given four images.
+  I first implemented our own version of getting the first/second moments and circularity of objects.
+I implemented the sequential labeling and boundary following algorithm.
+I applied these algorithms and methods to the given four images.
   </p>
   <p>